RahulKumar-98/osticket-prereqs/README.md

 <img width="364" height="507" alt="image" src="https://github.com/user-attachments/assets/3f9cdac7-22d4-4481-9be5-f0f9b65b9aa4" />

 <p>
-Once the file has been renamed, we will adjust it's permissions settings to grant everyone access by doing the following.
-First we will right-click on the "ost-config.php" file and select properties.
+Once the file has been renamed, we will adjust its permissions settings to grant everyone access by doing the following.
+First, we will right-click on the "ost-config.php" file and select properties.
 Click on the Security tab at the top and select "Advanced"
 </p>
 <br />
 </p>